tgtiburon/Web-APIs-Challenge-Code-Quiz/README.md

 ## Purpose
 A website that quizzes the user over Web API information.
-Could be used to prepairing for a technical interview.
+Could be used to prepare for a technical interview.

 ## Built with